ansible-middleware/ansible-middleware-workshop/instructions/1-environment-setup.md

 ## Check ansible hosts

-From the VS Code IDE, open a new terminal by clicking on the "Terminal" menu.
+From the VS Code IDE, open a new terminal by clicking on the "Terminal" menu and selecting "New Terminal".

 From the terminal enter the follwing command to copy over the pre-prepared ansible hosts file: